-HTTP may be secured to use HTTPS by enabling Secure Sockets Layer.
+HTTP may be configured to use HTTPS for all traffic.

 2.8.2.5.1.
 Proxy Server

 The device can be configured to communicate through a proxy server.
 Features that can make use of a proxy server include the Automatic Meter Read feature, scanning to a remote repository, or retrieving scan templates from a remote template pool.